Erastuskanyatta/PHP-Yii2-Framework/index.md

 ## Getting started with Yii 2 PHP Web framework.

 Nowadays, many developers have turned to use frameworks in designing websites.
 This has led to improved production speeds.
 PHP is a scripting language used in web development.
-It is a server-side scripting language that is embedded in [HTML](https://en.wikipedia.org/wiki/HTML).
-It is used in managing dynamic content, databases, and session tracking.
-It can be integrated with databases like MySQL, PostgreSQL, and MongoDB to store user data.
+It is a server-side scripting language  embedded in [HTML](https://en.wikipedia.org/wiki/HTML).

 ## Introduction
-Yii 2 is a generic PHP framework used for developing web applications with multiple ties.
-Like other PHP frameworks, Yii 2 implements the MVC (Model, View, and Controller) development principle.
+Yii 2 is a generic PHP framework used for developing web applications with many ties.
+Yii 2 implements the MVC (Model, View, and Controller) development principle.

-The work of the MVC is to help the web developers modify each part of the business logic easily without affecting the other.
+Model, View, and Controller help web developers work with a single part of the website at a time.
 To learn more on MVC click [here](https://www.guru99.com/php-mvc-frameworks.html).

 ## Prerequisites
-To follow along with this tutorial, you are required to have the following:
+To follow along with this tutorial, you need to have the following:
 - a code editor like [Visual Studio Code](https://code.visualstudio.com/download)
 - knowledge of PHP, HTML, and CSS
 - Apache Web server.
-You can get it [here](https://www.apachefriends.org/download.html) to download and start the installation.
+Download it [here](https://www.apachefriends.org/download.html).
 After installation, a folder `/opt/lampp` will be created.

 ## step 1 -- install Yii 2
 Yii 2 can be installed from an archive file.

 This involves the following steps"

-1. Download the archive file from [yiiframeworks.com](https://www.yiiframework.com/download) In our case we will download the advanced application template.
+1. Downloading the archive file from [yiiframeworks.com](https://www.yiiframework.com/download).
+Download the advanced application template.

 2. Move the downloaded archive file to the `/htdocs` folder inside  xampp installation folder.
 In my case it is `/opt/lampp/htdocs`.

 ```bash
 $ sudo mv yii-advanced-app-2.0.39.tgz /opt/xampp/htdocs
 ```
-3. Using terminal open the  `/opt/xampp/htdocs` and unzip the Yii-2-advanced file.
+3. Using the terminal open the  `/opt/xampp/htdocs` and unzip the Yii-2-advanced file.
 ```bash
 $ sudo tar-xvzf Yii-advanced-app-2.0.39.tgz
 ```
-For assistance with extracting tarball archives, click [here](https://askubuntu.com/questions/499807/how-to-unzip-tgz-file-using-the-terminal).
+Click [here](https://askubuntu.com/questions/499807/how-to-unzip-tgz-file-using-the-terminal) if you encounter any problem.

 4. Initialize your project by entering the following command.
 ```